-Since the breed originated in 1994, they’ve become incredibly popular.
-The cats are high-energy and love to play with their humans or animal friends.
-Serengeti breeds stand out due to their wild appearance and make a great addition to the family home.
+Serengeti breeds make great companions and stand out due to their wild appearance and make a great addition to the household.

 |Serengeti Cat Breed Overview|